-- Proposal 1: FOR election of each of the Class I director nominees, and - Proposal 2: FOR ratification of the selection of KPMG LLP as the Company's independent registered public accounting firm for fiscal year 2024. - Proposal 3: FOR the approval, on a non-binding advisory basis, of executive compensation, as discussed in this proxy statement.
+- Proposal 1: FOR election of each of the Class II director nominees. - Proposal 2: FOR ratification of the selection of KPMG LLP as the Company's independent registered public accounting firm for fiscal year 2025. - Proposal 3: FOR the approval, on a non-binding advisory basis, of executive compensation, as discussed in this proxy statement. - Proposal 4: FOR the approval of an amendment to the Company's amended and restated certificate of incorporation.